Audrise/FFAUX/README.md

 5. Install FFmpeg:

-   - [Download a FFmpeg build](https://ffmpeg.org/download.html) *(e.g. from gyan.dev or BtbN for Windows).*
+   * [Download an FFmpeg build](https://ffmpeg.org/download.html), such as the builds provided by gyan.dev or BtbN for Windows.
-   - Place `ffmpeg` and `ffprobe` (or `ffmpeg.exe` / `ffprobe.exe` on
-     Windows) in the `bin/` directory, or ensure they are accessible via the system PATH.
+   * Place `ffmpeg` and `ffprobe` (or `ffmpeg.exe` / `ffprobe.exe` on Windows) in the `bin/` directory, or make sure they are available through the system PATH.
-   - Alternatively, configure their paths later from within the application.
+   * You can also configure their paths later from within the application.

 ## Quick Start

 1. Launch the application:

    ```bash
    python main.py
    ```

-    The main window will open, showing an empty track list and the maintoolbar/menu.
+   The main window will open with an empty track list and the main toolbar and menu.

-2. Add audio files to the track list by dragging and dropping them into the main window, or by using the corresponding menu action.
+2. Add audio files to the track list by dragging and dropping them into the main window, or use the corresponding menu action.

 3. Select one or more tracks in the track table.

-4. Open the conversion settings dialog to configure output format, sample rate, bit depth, bitrate, and other conversion options.
+4. Open the conversion settings dialog and configure the output format, sample rate, bit depth, bitrate, and other available options.

 5. Start the conversion.
-Progress is displayed in the aggregate progress panel, and detailed output is available in the log viewer.
+Progress is shown in the aggregate progress panel, while detailed FFmpeg output is available in the log viewer.

 6. To edit metadata, select one or more tracks and open the metadata editor.
-Fields are generated dynamically based on the tags present in the selected file(s).
-Apply a saved template, edit fields directly, or preview a template's contents before applying it.
+The available fields are generated from the tags found in the selected file(s).
+You can apply a saved template, edit fields directly, or preview a template before applying it.

 ## Structure

 ```
 FFAUX/
 ├── main.py                  # Application entry point